 The Congregation of the Sacraments and Divine Worship permitted the U.S. Bishops’ Conference to authorize reception of Communion in the hand on July 25, 1977, provided the local bishop implements the practice in his diocese.
 Once implemented, the option to receive Communion either in the hand or on the tongue always remains with the communicant.
 No priest, deacon, acolyte, or extraordinary minister of Holy Communion may refuse a communicant Communion on the tongue.
 Likewise, once the local bishop has introduced Communion in the hand, none may refuse a communicant Communion in the hand (except when Communion is being given by intinction, in which case it must be given on the tongue).

-Finally, after you have received Communion, it is appropriate to stay after Mass and thank Jesus for coming to you in the Holy Eucharist.
-The Church mandates that: "The faithful are to be recommended not to omit to make a proper thanksgiving after Communion.
-They may do this during the celebration with a period of silence, with a hymn, psalm or other song of praise, or also after the celebration, if possible by staying behind to pray for a suitable time" (Inaestimabile Donum 17).
+Finally, after receiving Communion, it is appropriate to stay after Mass and thank Jesus for coming to you in the Holy Eucharist.
+The Church mandates that: “The faithful are to be recommended not to omit to make a proper thanksgiving after Communion.
+They may do this during the celebration with a period of silence, with a hymn, psalm or other song of praise, or also after the celebration, if possible by staying behind to pray for a suitable time” (Inaestimabile Donum 17).